YolfTypo3/SavLibraryKickstarterExamples/sav_filters/Documentation/UserManual/PageAccessFilter/Index.rst

    a frontend user.

    .. figure:: ../../Images/PageAccessFilterCreateLinkInFrontEnd.png
-      :alt: Link for Fe Users in the front end
+      :alt: Link for Fe Users in the frontend

 #.
 Create the access checking in the page to which the link is set.